darpanshukla/DarpanShukla/index.md

 # Dr. Darpan Krishnakumar Shukla
 M.Tech.
 DGFS Ph.D.
-8+ yrs of experience and Ph.D. and POST DOC in Reliability Engineering, 7+ yrs of R&D
+Professional, researcher and problem-solving in Reliability Engineering

 # Highlights
 R&D experience of 10+ years, Reliability Engineer (8+ years) and academia (1 year) in software/hardware reliability, AL/ML applications, and quantum computing research.
 Proven success in R&D projects, and technical education.
 Seeking challenging roles at the interface of advanced computation and system dependability.